 - Hands-on, practical ministry opportunities in many facets of rural pastoral ministry.

 - The rural and/or small town lifestyle

 If you feel called to be full time Village Missionaries, yet lack the skills you need to shepherd a church effectively, this internship is for you.
 Through this year long internship a veteran missionary will coach and shepherd you to serve a country church effectively.
 Also, you should have a deep commitment to the Word of God, a love for teaching and a willingness to learn.
 A four-year Bible degree is preferred, although equivalent experience is accepted on a case-by-case basis.
-Your immediate family must also be willing to relocate for the year.
+Your immediate family (spouse & children) must also be willing to relocate for the year.

 You will be required to raise a minimum support but will also receive a competitive base salary and full health benefits for yourself and family members.